cneira/zcage/docs/basic-use.md

 # zcage start -z apache01
 ```

-If no alias provided by the user, `zcage` automatically assigns a complex UUID to a new zone.
+If no alias provided by the user, `zcage` automatically assigns an alias to a new zone.
 This UUID is always usable when doing `zcage` operations like starting a zone: